nesza01/nessang/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* B.A. in Mathematics, Pitzer College, 2017
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Mathematics, The University of Texas at Austin, 2022 (expected)

 Work experience
 ======